 Interestingly, even monks visit the market, searching for hidden magic and value in these sacred items.

-Pro Tip: To make the most of your visit, go early in the morning when the market is less crowded.
 This way, you’ll have more time to explore and chat with local vendors about the amulets and their meanings.

 11. Shop Till You Drop at Chatuchak Weekend Market